 Nicole McCleskey is a Partner with Public Opinion Strategies.
 Nicole has been with POS since 1998, starting as a project director and working her way up to partner.

-Nicole’s political experience is complemented by a strong public affairs research resume that includes crisis management, strategic planning, corporate image development, and media testing for such organizations as America’s Natural Gas Alliance, the American Beverage Association, the National Association of Realtors, Walmart, and numerous other companies and associations.
+Her political experience is complemented by an extensive public affairs research resume that includes crisis management, strategic planning, corporate image development, and media testing.
 Through this body of work, Nicole has built a strong public policy background with focus areas that include health care, energy, education, and a range of other complex topics.
-Her work on corporate projects ranges from “dial” group ad testing and one-on-one elite audience interviews to national studies.

 A California native, Nicole now resides with her family in Albuquerque, NM.
 Nicole is a graduate of Claremont McKenna College, with master’s degrees from USC and George Washington University.